Eval-Driven Development

 - Version the set like code.
 The golden set lives in the repo, gets a commit hash, gets reviewed on PR.
 Changes to the set are themselves changes you can roll back if they turn out to be wrong.

 The math works out heavily in favor of small + curated.
-A 200-row golden set sourced from real production failures covers maybe 80–90% of the failure modes your users will encounter next month.
-A 5,000-row synthetic set covers maybe 30% of the same modes, padded with thousands of cases that don’t resemble anything users actually do.
+A small golden set sourced from real production failures covers the large majority of the failure modes your users will encounter next month.
+A much larger synthetic set covers only a fraction of the same modes, padded with thousands of cases that don’t resemble anything users actually do.
+(The exact numbers are application-specific; what holds across teams is the direction — distinct real failures buy coverage that bulk synthetic rows do not.)

 § 03 · LLM-AS-JUDGE BIASESYour judge is a model.
 It has biases.
 Audit it.

 For any task where the “correct” answer isn’t a single token to match — open-ended generation, summarization, dialog quality — teams use an LLM-as-judge to score the outputs.
 The judge is a second model with a rubric and a comparison task: given output A and output B, which one better satisfies the rubric?
 It works.
-It also has measurable, persistent biases — and the Autorubric paper (Rao + Callison-Burch, February 2026) documented two that appear in almost every default setup:
+It also has measurable, persistent biases — and the canonical study of LLM-as-judge bias, Zheng et al.’s MT-Bench paper (NeurIPS 2023), documented biases that appear in almost every default setup, two of which dominate in practice:

 - Position bias.
 The judge tends to favor whichever answer it sees first.
 The bias is small but real and statistically significant.